 Anna Roth has spent her entire career working to ensure vulnerable populations have access to critical resources like healthcare, food and housing.
 As the Director of Contra Costa County Health Services (CCHS), she leads efforts that care for the health of all of Contra Costa County's nearly one million residents with special attention to those that are most vulnerable.CCHS is the largest department of county government in Contra Costa, with more than 4,400 employees and an annual budget of $1.8 billion.
 CCHS includes primary, specialty and inpatient medical care, mental health services, substance abuse treatment, public health programs, environmental health protection, hazardous materials response and inspection and emergency medical services, as well as a county operated health maintenance organization, the Contra Costa Health Plan.Prior to the role of Director, Roth served as Chief Executive Officer of Contra Costa Regional Medical Center and Health Centers for nine years and holds a master's degree from the University of California, San Francisco, and a Master in Public Health from Harvard University.
 She is a registered nurse with more than 30 years of healthcare experience and is an Institute for Healthcare Improvement Quality Improvement Fellow.Roth is a renowned leader in system redesign and innovation and a strong advocate for the inclusion of patients, families and the community as full partners in the delivery of health services.

 Leslie joined our staff at the beginning of the COVID-19 pandemic and brings many years of marketing, communication and non-profit experience to our staff.
 She is a Bay Area native who grew up working in her family's business, and spent the majority of her career working as a Marketing Director and Consultant.
-For the past 12 years she has worked and volunteered in non-profit for public education.
+Prior to joining the Foundation, she volunteered and worked 12 years in non-profit for public education.